 *Based on a 2,000-square-foot, all-electric home with a family of three to five using an average of 1,465 kilowatt-hours (kWh) per month.
 Remember, technology and usage are constantly evolving.
 This information is based on PEC’s current data for a home built in the last 10 years.

-- Check your HVAC air filters monthly, and replace them when needed.
+- Check your HVAC air filters monthly and replace them when dirty or damaged.

 - Use weatherstripping to seal air leaks around movable building components, such as doors or operable windows.

 - Bump the thermostat 3–5 degrees closer to the outdoor temperature when you leave home for long periods.